smieetaa/supertest/ReadMe.md

 You need to have the following installed in your machine:

-1. Install node and npm - https://nodejs.org/en/download/
+1. install node and npm - https://nodejs.org/en/download/
 2. verify the installation using below command:  <br />
 &nbsp;&nbsp; `node -v` <br />
 &nbsp;&nbsp; `npm -v`